Times Spent Outdoors: Priceless!

 The U.S. Forest Service has issued a clarification to address concerns that were raised in the months following an August news release.
 The release stated that trailers left unattended for more than 72 hours on the Coconino, Kaibab or Prescott National Forests could be considered abandoned property and subject to removal, with the owner subject to possible citation.

-The news release caused hunters, other outdoor recreationists, county sheriffs, the Arizona Game and Fish Department and Commission, and elected officials to express concerns about what appeared to be an unprecedented change in the Forest Service's 14-day stay limit for camping.
+The news release caused hunters, other outdoor recreationists, county sheriffs, the Arizona Game And Fish Department and Commission, and elected officials to express concerns about what appeared to be an unprecedented change in the Forest Service's 14-day stay limit for camping.
 The Forest Service's clarification indicates this is not the case.

 The full clarification notice, written by Mike Williams, Kaibab National Forest supervisor, and Earl Stewart, Coconino National Forest supervisor, was recently sent to media outlets around Arizona and is reprinted below.
 Also, a clarification letter was sent by U.S. Forest Service Chief Tom Tidwell to Senator John McCain.